Fred's Guide to Lawn Care Tools

 Lawn edging shears are simple tools that have been around for hundreds of years with few changes.
-I have tested dozens of pairs and gave one of my coveted Golden Shed Award to the lightweight Aluminium handled CK legend lawn edging shears.
+I have tested dozens of pairs and gave one of my coveted Golden Shed Awards to the German made aluminium handled CK Legend lawn edging shears.

-If you just want a really tough, no nonsense , good quality lawn edging shear then the European made Bahco P75 model is ideal and is used by many professionals.
-Please use link opposite to purchase either tool.
+If you just want a really tough, no nonsense , good quality lawn edging shear then the Bahco P75 model is ideal.

 You will find Bahco shears in most professional gardeners sheds, along with an oily rag and sharpening stone!

 Using a good sharpening stone will save your tool and you a lot of effort!

-From the same stable as the Golden Shed award winning shears above these lawn shears have flat horizontal blades for cutting areas of lawn around trees and along the side of sheds and walls.
+Flat bladed, long handled shears are known as lawn shears ( rather than edging shears) and are ideal for cutting areas of lawn around trees and along the side of sheds and walls.

 This type of tool is a great alternative to an electric grass trimmer for smaller areas and is much more pleasant to use.

-They have the normal , heavier steel handles, are slightly longer and have good quality blades.
+They have well made steel handles, are slightly longer than most others and have good quality blades.